nrwl/nx/docs/shared/packages/playwright/playwright-plugin.md

 - The `targetName` and `ciTargetName` options control the namea of the inferred Playwright tasks.
 The default names are `e2e` and `e2e-ci`.

+### Splitting E2E tasks by file

+The `@nx/playwright/plugin` will automatically split your e2e tasks by file.
+You can read more about this feature [here](/ci/concepts/split-e2e-tasks).

 {% /tab %}
 {% tab label="Nx < 18" %}